kaerus-component/arango/README.md

 ```
 make docs
 ```
 Generates the documentation in the documentation folder.
+An installation of yuidocjs is required (npm i -g yuidocjs).

 Test
 ----
 ```
 make test
 ```
-Runs the test suite sequentially under nodejs and karma (supporting PhantomJSm Firefox and Chrome).
+Runs the test suite sequentially under nodejs and karma (supporting Firefox and Chrome).
 Feel free to chip in by writing tests if you want a more stable package.